 The Woman fled into the Wilderness

-Here, John describes the abomination of desolation, the departure of the Spirit of the truth that occurred in 193 AD, when the Bishop of Rome exalted Himself above Christ, “and the place of His Sanctuary was cast down” (Daniel 8:11).
+Here, John describes the abomination of desolation, the departure of the spirit of the truth that occurred in 193, when the Bishop of Rome exalted Himself above Christ, “and the place of His Sanctuary was cast down” (Daniel 8:11).

 The Woman “flew into the the wilderness for 1,260 days” (Revelation 12:6), meaning that the saints were known only to God.
-The evidence of receiving the Holy Spirit, the tongue emitting sound, had been taken away.
-The last testimony of the true “speaking in tongues” was made by Irenaeus in 180 AD.
-After 180 AD, a false experience of speaking in tongues called “Montanism” began.
-This lasted until 600 AD.
-This false spiritual movement came by the possession of evil spirits, as Satan and his angels were cast down to the earth (Revelation 12:9).
+The evidence of receiving the holy spirit, the tongue emitting sound, had been taken away.
+The last testimony of the true “speaking in tongues” was made by Irenaeus in 180.
+After 180, a false experience of speaking in tongues called “Montanism” began.
+This lasted until A.D.
+600. This false spiritual movement came by the possession of evil spirits, as Satan and his angels were cast down to the earth (Revelation 12:9).
 Daniel prophesied: “they shall pollute the sanctuary of strength and set up the abomination of desolation” (Daniel 11:31).

 then the woman fled into the wilderness for one thousand two hundred and sixty days – as from Matthew 24:15-16, “when you see the Abomination of Desolation…let those who are in Judea flee to the mountains.”
 The sanctified Church had come to an end.
 The saints were now “in the wilderness.”

-In 193 AD, the bishop of Rome wrote letters of excommunication to those who disagreed with his doctrines, and the Holy Spirit was taken away.
+In 193, the bishop of Rome wrote letters of excommunication to those who disagreed with his doctrines, and the holy spirit was taken away.
 This was the Quartodeciman controversy, and is regarded by Catholic theologians as the proof of the primacy of the Bishop of Rome.
 Satan, through the Bishop of Rome, exalted himself as high as Christ (Daniel 8:11), making himself “the Lord” of the Church.